MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/use-windows-app-sdk-run-time.md

 ms.localizationpriority: medium
 ---

-# Use the Windows App SDK runtime for non-MSIX-packaged apps
+# Use the Windows App SDK runtime for apps packaged with external location or unpackaged

 > [!NOTE]
-> If your app uses MSIX for its deployment technology, see the [Windows App SDK deployment guide for MSIX-packaged apps](deploy-packaged-apps.md).
+> If your app is installed by using MSIX technology, then see [Windows App SDK deployment guide for framework-dependent packaged apps](deploy-packaged-apps.md).

-If your app doesn't use MSIX for its deployment technology, then you must initialize the Windows App SDK for use before you can call Windows App SDK features such as WinUI 3, App Lifecycle, MRT Core, and DWriteCore.
+If your app isn't installed by using MSIX (that is, it's packaged with external location or unpackaged), then you must initialize the Windows App SDK for use before you can call Windows App SDK features such as WinUI 3, App Lifecycle, MRT Core, and DWriteCore.
 Your app must initialize the Windows App SDK runtime before using any other feature of the Windows App SDK.

 * Beginning in Windows App SDK 1.0, that can be done automatically when your app starts via auto-initialization (set the project property `<WindowsPackageType>None</WindowsPackageType>`).
 For a demonstration, see [Create your first WinUI 3 project](/windows/apps/winui/winui3/create-your-first-winui3-app#non-msix-packaged-create-a-new-project-for-a-non-msix-packaged-c-or-c-winui-3-desktop-app).
 * If you have advanced needs (such as handling errors by showing your own custom UI or logging, or if you need to load a version of the Windows App SDK that's different from the version you built with), then you can instead call the bootstrapper API explicitly.
 More info about that in this topic.